openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 This example shows two clouds with a Cloud Management Platform (CMP) connecting them.
-This guide does not discuss a specific CMP, but describes how the Orchestration and Telemetry services handle, manage, and control workloads.
+This guide does not discuss a specific CMP but describes how the Orchestration and Telemetry services handle, manage, and control workloads.

 The private OpenStack cloud has at least one controller and at least